 That’s it for now.
 In this guide, we’ve set up the integration using Exalate.
 And we’ve described the step-by-step process on how to complete this integration to bridge the gap between systems, different teams, and companies.

-If you’re interested in learning more about software integration, you can download this ebook and read all about an effective cross-company integration.
+If you’re an IT professional and are interested in learning more about software integration, you can download this ebook and read all about effective cross-company integration.
 You might also want to find out more about aligning ServiceDesk and development teams in this blueprint.